Tuanyk/mongodbweb/README.md

     *title_{langA}_{langB}: this is a field contain the title translated from langA to langB, for example *title_en_vi*

-    *final_html_{langA}_{langB}*: same as above, this contain the html of the post, but is customized for specific need.
+    *translated_html_{langA}_{langB}*: same as above, this contain the html of the post, but is customized for specific need.
 Think about it as the post_content field of wordpress.
 It's just a name, nothing special!

+Updated 26.6.2023:

+I have changed my mind.
+This will be multi-language site.

 # Nginx Config